 If you already updated your AirPods or Beats to the latest firmware and your devices are updated to their latest versions of iOS/iPadOS/tvOS/macOS, and you still can’t get the spatial audio to work, we have some suggestions.

 For most users, turning off the Mono Audio setting fixed the issue!

 - To do so, open the Settings app and select Accessibility.

 - Make sure Mono Audio is turned off.

-If you still can’t tell if spatial audio is working, try the next tip.
+Try the next tip if you still can’t tell if spatial audio is working.

 Whenever you experience any kind of glitch, sometimes restarting your devices can do the trick.

 - To restart your iPhone, press and hold one of the volume buttons and the side power button until the power off slider appears.

 - When restarting your devices, you should turn them off for a minute or two and then turn them back on.